 eLearning courses use a virtual classroom and are accessed by an electronic device.
-The teacher may be from a school in the Grand Erie District School Board, or from another school board in Ontario.
+The teacher may be from a school in Grand Erie, or from another school board in Ontario.

-eLearning courses are typically taken by senior students to fulfil missing graduation requirements.
-This provides opportunities for students to be able to access courses that they might not otherwise be able to take in a face-to-face class.
+In addition to the two-course government requirement described above, eLearning courses are typically taken by senior students to fulfill other missing Graduation Course Requirements.
+This provides opportunities for students to access courses that they might not otherwise be able to take in a face-to-face class.
 As well, eLearning is a now commonly found at the post-secondary level (apprenticeships, college, or university), and is often used in workplace training.
 All students must be registered in a school in their home board before accessing eLearning opportunities.
 For this reason, schools may receive registration requests from students who are currently considered as home-schooled students.

-To register for an eLearning course, students should see their guidance counsellors.
-Secondary students must complete the ‘Change in Student's Program’ form and submit it to the Student Services Department (Guidance Department) at their schools.
+Students can select their courses by using myBlueprint or in cconultation with their guidance counselor.
 Principals, in collaboration with the student and parent(s) and a guidance counselor, consider the best interests of the student when making decisions around facilitating access to eLearning.